Atarashihi/WHSTechNotes/journal.md

 # January 12, 2026
 Autcraft was created due to abuse of mentally challeneged individuals online.
 It is impoertyant to have mederation online due to unknind and insensitive individuals making the internet an unsafe and dangerous place.

+# January 20, 2026
+ Technology gives us many ways to both communicate and share ideals.
+One way technology can be helpful is by helping to spread awareness.
+This is important because it allows people to see real life problems from afar and allows others to seek others like them to see, relate, and learnf from thier struggles.
+An Example of this could be how during the Arab spring, platforms like facebook, X, and Youtube allowed activists to coordinate, document abuses, and spread thier messages globally, Fostering Collective action for justice.
+And thanks to tachnology, we can work together and be greater.